OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/01_Mamba_intro_CCB.md

 We want to set up our software environment for all the programs we will be using on the course on the cluster.
 To do this we will first install mamba to install all the bioinformatics software we will need.

-Lets sign into the CCB cluster using ssh (you might need to sign into the VPN if not on the WIMM network)
+Let's sign into the CCB cluster using ssh (you might need to sign into the VPN if not on the WIMM network)

 #### 1) Log into the cluster using `ssh`: